trigger-corp/trigger.io-parse/module/docs/index.md

 ##Concepts

-> ::Important:: In order to use this module you'll need to register an app at [parse.com](https://parse.com/).
+> ::Important:: In order to use this module you'll need to either [host your own instance of the Open Source Parse Server](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide) or make use of one of the many available [hosted solutions](https://www.quora.com/Is-there-anyone-offering-Parse-com-hosting-now-that-Facebook-is-going-to-shut-Parse-com-down).

 Push notifications received through Parse can be used with the generic push notification event in Forge, see the [event API](/docs/current/api/core/event.html) for